MicrosoftDocs/m365copilot-docs/docs/copilot-studio-agent-builder-availability.md

 ---
-title: Copilot Studio agent builder availability and language support
+title: Copilot Studio agent builder regional availability and language support
 description: Learn about the regional availability and supported languages for Copilot Studio agent builder.
 author: jasonxian-msft
 ms.author: jasonxian
 ms.topic: conceptual
 ---

-# Copilot Studio agent builder availability and language support
+# Agent builder regional availability and language support

+This article provides information about Copilot Studio regional availability and the agent and authoring languages that Copilot Studio supports.

+## Regional availability

-Copilot Studio agent builder is available in these countries/regions.
+Copilot Studio agent builder is available in the following countries/regions:

 - Australia
 - Brazil